gvwilson/fiction/voyage/index.md

 poor and invalid.

 She was also responsible for the education of the young.
-One of the Debates' more prosaic resolutions required every *maatila*<span class="sidenote">"Or any other governed or regulated body of similar size and intent," which gives an indication of how chaotic Ruuda's governance was in practice at the time.</span> to arrange tutelage for anyone wishing to sit for the biennial examinations.
+One of the Debates' more prosaic resolutions required every *maatila*<span class="note">"Or any other governed or regulated body of similar size and intent," which gives an indication of how chaotic Ruuda's governance was in practice at the time.</span> to arrange tutelage for anyone wishing to sit for the biennial examinations.
 These were